 Some people want mega riches.
 Others don't want to be rich just comfortable.
 And some people simply don't understand why they want to be rich but they just do.
 But what if you could only choose between being rich or free.
 Now that's a topic most people don't think about.

 I play tennis mainly at two different locations.

 The first location is a public park in the Parkside district of San Francisco.
 Every Tuesday and Thursday there's Tai Qi from 8:30am – 10am.
-Every Wednesday, there's Zumba blaring in the background from 10:30am – noon.
-And every Friday there’re beer cans and cigarette butts strewn all over the court, just waiting for players like me to clean them up.
+On Wednesdays, there's Zumba blaring in the background from 10:30am – noon.
+And every Friday there are beer cans and cigarette butts strewn all over the court, just waiting for players like me to clean them up.
 The graffitied walls are a nice final touch.
 It's the price for being free.

-The courts are pristine, there’s no noise pollution except for the occasional excessive grunt.
+The courts at the club are pristine.
+There's no noise pollution except for the occasional excessive grunt.
 Decal chairs adorn the sidelines along with neatly folded towels next to always full water coolers.
 After a match, players will often get a drink at the bar, play some dice, and then head to the sauna before showering.

 In San Francisco, the best time to play tennis is between 10am – 3pm.
 The morning dew has evaporated by then.
 The temperature is warmer.
 And you never have to wait for a court because most people are working.
 Unfortunately, very few people at my club can play during these times.